msossai91/pdftotext/README.md

 ```

 Sometimes you may want to use [pdftotext options](https://linux.die.net/man/1/pdftotext).
-You can add them as options to the `toString` method calls like shown below:
+You can add them as options to the `extract` method calls like shown below:

 ```php
 <?php